Real Estate Talk:

 Renting a second residence

-The advantages, the disadvantages and is there a market?
+The advantages, the disadvantages and is there a market of renters?

 By Joseph Marovitch

-To rent a country home, there is an issue that must be verified first.
-Some municipalities do not allow short-term rentals of country homes, therefore, you must check with your municipality if there is a bylaw restricting rentals.
+Before renting a country home, an issue must be verified first.
+Some municipalities do not permit short-term rentals; therefore, you must check with your municipality to see whether there is a bylaw restricting rentals.
 If there is no restriction, you must then apply and obtain a permit to operate a rental vacation property from both the local municipality and Tourism Quebec.

-Note that when you rent a home as a vacation property, a lease of 12 months or more falls under the jurisdiction of the Tribunal administratif du logement (TAL); therefore, the lease should be less than 12 months or whatever is permitted according to the municipal bylaws.
-Country home rental periods are typically a weekend, a week, two or three weeks or a period less than 12 months.
+Note that when you rent a home as a vacation property, a lease of twelve months or more falls under the jurisdiction of the Tribunal administratif du logement (TAL).
+Instead, sign an agreement for eleven months or less.
+Country home rentals usually have periods of a weekend, a week, two or three weeks or a maximum period of six months.
+If renters want to extend their stay, add a clause to the agreement that allows them to renew after 6 months.

 There are several advantages and disadvantages to renting a country home.